If a compact aquarium is what you want, then you need to carefully consider the size of its equipment.

 A quick note though: Most 3-gallon fish tanks have a height of 9+ inches, but that’s vertical space without including a substrate.

-Make sure that the all the 6.5 inches of the Neo-Therm Aquarium Heater are submerged in the water when using it in a 3-gallon tank, as it seems that this heater can’t be positioned horizontally.
+Make sure that all of the 6.5 inches of the Neo-Therm Aquarium Heater are submerged in the water when using it in a 3-gallon tank, as it seems that this heater can’t be positioned horizontally.

 A major advantage of the Cobalt Aquatics tiny heater is that it has a controllable thermostat.